 Alternatives to Suboxone Treatment in Connecticut

-Addiction is one of the many diseases without a cure.
-As a result, there is a lot of debate regarding what the best treatment is.
+Addiction, like other diseases, does not have a cure yet.
+As a result, there is a lot of contention regarding what the best treatment is.
 Some say 'abstinence is best, the fewer chemicals we put in our bodies, the better.'
 Others say, 'I'd rather have my loved one alive and on medication, then die from an overdose.'
-Very simply, the jury is still out; however, when following the prescribed instructions of a trusted Suboxone Doctor in Connecticut, you have a much greater chance of success.
+Very simply, there isn’t a consensus; however, when following the prescribed instructions of a licensed Suboxone Doctor in Connecticut, you have a much greater chance of success.